cwoodall/cwoodall.github.io/_drafts/blog/2017-10-16-how-i-manage-my-reading-list-with-trello.md

 To see the code I used to generate these graphs please see this [iPython Notebook](https://gist.github.com/cwoodall/9cc9133ad628ea14aabb165f82b7702e).
 I utilized python, pandas, trello and matplotlib (with the wonderful fivethirtyeight style) to make these graphs!
+I might coever this in more depth in a future posting.
 I hope you find Trello useful if not for your reading list then for something else.